Lesson video

 We're gonna talk about in protein in a minute.

-They're high in protein and high in fibre, and they can actually keep us fuller for longer than other carbohydrates like pasta or potatoes.
+They're high in protein and high in fiber, and they can actually keep us fuller for longer than other carbohydrates like pasta or potatoes.

-They're really good because they keep us really full.
+They're really good because they can keep us really full.

-And different types of beans like butter beans, kidney beans, soybean, black beans, pinto beans, cannellini beans.
+And different types of beans, like butter beans, kidney beans, soybeans, black beans, pinto beans, cannellini beans.

 These could be added into chilies or salads, again, stews, pastas, making all of these meals even more nutritious.

-They're really high in fibre, legumes and pulses, which is great for our gut and our digestive system.
+They're really high in fiber, legumes and pulses, which is great for our gut and our digestive system.

 Protein is an important food group to include in a balanced diet.